lpalbou/AbstractVoice/docs/getting-started.md

 This is the recommended next step after `README.md`.

-If you want the supported integrator contract, see `docs/public_api.md`.
+If you want the supported integrator contract, see `docs/api.md`.
+If you get stuck, check `docs/faq.md` (common issues and troubleshooting).

 ## Requirements